Security in OpenAPI

 Security can be applied at two levels in OpenAPI:

-- Global security: the security specified is available for all operations.
+- Global security: The security specified is available for all operations.

 Working with security requirements

-Simple API Security
+Simple API security

 section.

-section and referred to in the security
+section and referenced in the security

 section for specific operations.

-Security requirement scopes or roles in openapi
+Security requirement scopes or roles in OpenAPI

 When defining an OAuth 2.0 or OpenID Connect Security Requirement Object for an operation, the {securitySchemeName}